The SEO community is buzzing about Google's Searchology. In case you missed it, Google:

 - Leverage the Long Tail - Create an effective, predictive model for showing up for long tail queries you didn't know existed.

-- Be Prepared to Geo-Target - Be cognizant of who, where, and how you're targeting; (leverage local SEO resources like this one or this one).
+- Be Prepared to Geo-Target - Be cognizant of who, where, and how you're targeting.

 - Start Questioning Your Rank Checker - As databases and PCs start to return different results for different rankings and queries include not only terms but also date ranges, that generic ranking pulled by your automated rank checker diminishes in value.